tblaney/neural_field_reconstruction/README.md

 # Neural Field Reconstruction

 This repository contains the project for CMPT 985 - 3D Vision, authored by Traven Blaney.
 The main objective of this project is to develop and evaluate neural network models for reconstructing 3D objects from occupancy field samples.
+The full report is available at 3dv_hw3_report.pdf

 ## Introduction